cgolden15/site/README.md

 https://goldenn.dev

-If you want me to make you a website hmu @Golden!!#8008 on discord
+If you would like a custom website to make your specifications, email me at cameron@goldenn.dev